sfall-team/sfall/artifacts/scripting/compiler/sslc_readme.md

     a += 1;
     ```

-- `break` & `continue` statements: they work just like in most high-level languages. `break` jumps out of the loop. `continue` jumps right to the beginning of the next iteration (see `for` and `foreach` sections for additional details).
+- `break` & `continue` statements: They work just like in most high-level languages. `break` jumps out of the loop. `continue` jumps right to the beginning of the next iteration (see `for` and `foreach` sections for additional details).
   - new:
     ```
     while (i < N) begin